 2018 and another trip to Japan, where we skied Niseko and Rusutsu in really epic conditions.
 So much snow!
 Then back to NZ for another winter at Treble Cone, training again, and Cardrona for the Adaptive Program.
 And this time I passed my Level 2 Ski Instructor Exam.
 I also went ski touring for the first time.

-2019 sees me back in Wanaka for yet another season, this time working part time as an instructor at Cardrona.
-I'll be continuing to volunteer on the Adaptive Program, and free ski with friends at TC and Ohau.
+2019 saw me back in Wanaka for yet another season, this time working part time as an instructor at Cardrona.
+I'll continued to volunteer on the Adaptive Program, and went free skiing with friends at TC and Ohau.
 I also passed my Adaptive Ski qualifications.